 Marcia J. Koslov serves as State Law Librarian

 Circulation extends to licensed Wisconsin attorneys

 Board of Trustees abolished; Supreme Court given full authority over Library.
-Name officially changes from Wisconsin State Library to Wisconsin State Law Library, finally reflecting that it has been a legal collection for over 100 years.
+Name officially changes from State Library to State Law Library, finally reflecting that it has been a legal collection for over 100 years.
 (Laws of Wisconsin 1977, Chapter 29, Section 1393).
 As a result, State Librarian is now State Law Librarian.

 Library purchases first computer

 Library holdings information is added to OCLC (Online Computer Library Center), an international resource-sharing database.

 The Library launches the premier issue of the print WSLL Newsletter in November of 1989.
 There are 15 issues, the last of which was published in June 1998.